dzackgarza/Notes/Annotations/Calculus on Manifolds: A Modern Approach to Classical Theorems of Advanced Calculus.md

-# Calculus on Manifolds: A Modern Approach to Classical Theorems of Advanced Calculus (Michael Spivak)
+# 12/23/2015: Calculus on Manifolds: A Modern Approach to Classical Theorems of Advanced Calculus (Michael Spivak)

-/home/zack/Dropbox/Library/Michael Spivak/Calculus on Manifolds_ A Modern Approach to Classical Theorems of Advanced Calculus (588)/Calculus on Manifolds_ A Modern Approach t - Michael Spivak.pdf
+<a href='file:////home/zack/Dropbox/Library/Michael Spivak/Calculus on Manifolds_ A Modern Approach to Classical Theorems of Advanced Calculus (588)/Calculus on Manifolds_ A Modern Approach t - Michael Spivak.pdf' target='_blank'>/home/zack/Dropbox/Library/Michael Spivak/Calculus on Manifolds_ A Modern Approach to Classical Theorems of Advanced Calculus (588)/Calculus on Manifolds_ A Modern Approach t - Michael Spivak.pdf</a>

+Last Annotation: 12/23/2015

 ## Highlights